Curt Bois: Life and career

 Bois finished his life and career in Germany, first in the East, and then in the West.
 He appeared at the Schiller Theater and the Theater des Westens for many years.
 One of his final performances was in Wim Wenders' Der Himmel über Berlin (Wings of Desire) in 1987, portraying the aged poet Homer "who endlessly wanders Berlin in the hope of properly capturing the city on paper".
 He won the European Film Award for Best Supporting Actor for this role.
 He played his last role in the 1989 short film Das letzte Band, ending a film career of 82 years.
-Bois died in Berlin, the city of his birth, at the age of 90.
+Bois died in Berlin at the age of 90.